Exeter Cathedral: Library

 By 1752 it is thought the collection had grown considerably to some 5,000 volumes, to a large extent by benefactions.
 In 1761 Charles Lyttelton, Dean of Exeter, describes it as having over 6,000 books and some good manuscripts.
 He describes the work which has been done to repair and list the contents of the manuscripts.
 At the same time the muniments and records had been cleaned and moved to a suitable muniment room.

 In 1820 the library was moved from the Lady Chapel to the chapter house.
 In the later 19th century two large collections were received by the cathedral, and it was necessary to construct a new building to accommodate the whole library.
 The collections of Edward Charles Harington and Frederic Charles Cook were together more than twice the size of the existing library, and John Loughborough Pearson was the architect of the new building on the site of the old cloister.
 During the 20th century the greater part of the library was transferred to rooms in the Bishop's Palace, while the remainder was kept in Pearson's cloister library.

 Today, there is a good collection of early medical books, part of which came in 1948 from the Exeter Medical Library (founded 1814), and part on permanent loan from the Royal Devon and Exeter Hospital (1,300 volumes, 1965).
 The most decorated manuscript in the library is a psalter (MS 3508) probably written for the Church of St Helen at Worcester in the early 13th century.
 The earliest printed book now in the library is represented by only a single leaf: this is Cicero's De officiis (Mainz: Fust and Schoeffer, 1465–66).

+Anglo-Saxon Charters

+Sawyer 388 Grant of one hide (cassatum) at Newton [St. Petroc] (Nywantune), Devon, by King Athelstan to the monastery of St. Petroc, Bodmin.
+A late 11th century forgery of a charter that purported to be from AD 670.
+The charter is one of 36 in the Exeter Cathedral Library collection.

+The Exeter Cathedral Library collections holds some 36 Anglo-Saxon Charters, all dating to the 10th and 11th centuries.
+The texts of 15 were published by James B. Davidson (1883); which Chaplais considered the "largest single collection of apparent original [charters] to have come from the south-west of England".
+The Ordnance Survey published photozincograph facsimiles of 16 of the charters in 1881.

+The collection can be divided into three groups: